 Biographical note

 Rebecca Solnit is author of, among other books, Call Them By Their True Names, The Mother of All Questions, Men Explain Things to Me, Wanderlust, A Field Guide to Getting Lost, the NBCC award-winning River of Shadows and A Paradise Built in Hell.
-A contributing editor to Harper's, she writes regularly for the London Review of Books and the Los Angeles Times.
+She writes regularly for the London Review of Books and the Los Angeles Times.
 She lives in San Francisco.